-New insights into synaesthesiaMay 12th, 2014 in Neuroscience /
+New insights into synaesthesiaMay 12, 2014 in Medicine & Health / Neuroscience

 Scientists studying the bizarre phenomenon of synaesthesia – best described as a "union of the senses" whereby two or more of the five senses that are normally experienced separately are involuntarily and automatically joined together – have made a new breakthrough in their attempts to understand the condition.